Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Bottles in trees became widespread in plantation regions of the Southern United States.
 (Photo courtesy of Tradition and Innovation in African-American Yards by Grey Gundaker, African Arts, Vol. 26, No.2)

 In the Gullah community, people keep the bottle tree tradition.
-Like many of the South's oldest customs, this tradition was brought by enslaved Kongo and Mbundu people who were passed down from early Arabian traders and continued by Southern African-American families and White rural folks.
+Like many of the South's oldest customs, this tradition was brought by enslaved Kongo and Mbundu people passed down from early Arabian traders and continued by Southern African-American families and White rural folks.
 It is very decorative and a good garden feature, but its real purpose is to trap evil spirits that venture inside and then destroy them by morning sunlight.

 Our money-drawing altar is where Hotei the Laughing Buddha, Jin Chan the three-legged money frog, Guan Gong, and Maneki Neko are placed to flourish our business, obtain monetary gain, eliminate lousy chi, and protect us from competitors.